-Most Christians realize that the Gospels weren't originally written in English.
-Some think they were written in Latin, most believe they were first written in Greek.
-Very possibly though, some if not all were written in the language of Yeshua and His followers, Aramaic.
+Most Christians realize that Yeshua and His disciples didn't speak English.
+At least some of them no doubt could have spoken Greek and even Latin, but their normal day to day language was probably Aramaic.
 This ancient language was all but forgotten until about a hundred years ago, which is why few students are familiar with it.
-Dr. George Lamsa, who has written extensively about the language and in his book entitled Gospel Light, clarifies for us the probable meaning of Yeshua's words concerning the eye of a needle.
+Dr. George Lamsa, who has written extensively about the language, in his book entitled Gospel Light, clarifies for us the probable meaning of Yeshua's words concerning the eye of a needle.
 I will quote from page 167.

 Nearly all of the English versions of the Gospels came from Greek texts by translators who may have known little about Aramaic.
 Thus, if their source had this Aramaic word gamla, they could very easily have mistaken its meaning for camel instead of rope.
 It takes little effort to imagine Yeshua, while walking along the sea coast, pointing to a rope and saying, "It is easier for a rope to go through the eye of a needle, than for a rich man to enter into the kingdom of God".
 Consider also the interesting comment by the Aramaic scholar Andrew Gabriel Roth, where he explains that the rope analogy simply meant that it had to be unwound to pass through the eye of a needle.

 One final note of information should be passed along to the reader.
 In his book Judaism in the First Three Centuries of the Christian Era, George Foot Moore shares the following from ancient Jewish beliefs concerning the eye of a needle.